Top of page

 Program Overview

 A certificate of completion will be provided for submission to each participant’s school, district, or agency in order to request continuing education credit.
-Please refer all questions to CLE@wfu.edu.
+Please refer all questions to .

 Registration Information

-There is a non-refundable $20 registration fee for all participants.
-K-12 public school teachers and administrators, Wake Forest alumni, and university pre-service teachers who attend the entire professional learning course will receive a $20 gift card to reimburse their registration fee.
+There is a non-refundable $20 registration fee for in-person and virtual teacher professional learning courses.
+K-12 public school educators, university pre-service teachers, and Wake Forest alumni who attend an entire in-person course will receive a $20 gift card to reimburse their registration fee.
+Gift cards are not available for participants in virtual coursework.

-Note: Participants will be contacted within a week of submitting registration and payment information to learn if they have been enrolled or if they have been waitlisted for the course.
-Refunds will only be offered to registered educators who do not make it off the waitlist.
-The registration fee for enrolled participants who cannot attend will be considered a donation to the Center for Literacy Education to support the Teacher Professional Learning program.
+Participants will be contacted within a week of submitting registration and payment information to learn if they have been enrolled or waitlisted for the course.
+Refunds will only be offered to registered participants who do not make it off the waitlist or if a course is cancelled or postponed.
+The registration fee for enrolled participants who do not attend for any reason will be considered a donation to the Center for Literacy Education to support future Teacher Professional Learning courses.

 Upcoming Course Descriptions & Registration